Nobel Prize: Nobel Banquet

 After the award ceremony in Sweden, a banquet is held in the Blue Hall at the Stockholm City Hall, which is attended by the Swedish Royal Family and around 1,300 guests.
 The Nobel Peace Prize banquet is held in Norway at the Oslo Grand Hotel after the award ceremony.
 Apart from the laureate, guests include the president of the Storting, on occasion the Swedish prime minister, and, since 2006, the King and Queen of Norway.
 In total, about 250 guests attend.

 Nobel lecture

 According to the statutes of the Nobel Foundation, each laureate is required to give a public lecture on a subject related to the topic of their prize.
 The Nobel lecture as a rhetorical genre took decades to reach its current format.
 These lectures normally occur during Nobel Week (the week leading up to the award ceremony and banquet, which begins with the laureates arriving in Stockholm and normally ends with the Nobel banquet), but this is not mandatory.
 The laureate is only obliged to give the lecture within six months of receiving the prize, but some have happened even later.
 For example, US President Theodore Roosevelt received the Peace Prize in 1906 but gave his lecture in 1910, after his term in office.
-The lectures are organized by the same association which selected the laureates.
+The lectures are organised by the same association which selected the laureates.

+Military cemeteries in every corner of the world are silent testimony to the failure of national leaders to sanctify human life.